 Polis and the CDPHE moved to safer-at-home level 2 on May 27.
 This new order will allow more businesses to reopen in phases while requiring restrictions.
 Reach out if you are confused as to how this order applies to your business.

 Many counties have decided to follow this order entirely, while others have extended their orders or implemented changes.
 Reach out to discuss a particular county's order.

-Executive Order Requiring Critical Workers to Wear Face Masks
+Executive Order Requiring Face Masks in Public Spaces

 The Families First Coronavirus Response Act requires employers with less than 500 employers to provide certain employees impacted by COVID-19 paid sick leave (up to 80 hours or two weeks wages) and family and medical leave (up to 12 weeks- 10 which must be paid by the employer).
 Reach out to find out more about how this applies to your business and employees.

 Local Public Health Orders

-Counties and municipalities issued their own "shelter-in-place" orders to residents and businesses.
+Counties and municipalities issued their own mask and "shelter-in-place" orders to residents and businesses.
 Reach out to discuss the nuances of these orders and how they apply to you or your business.

 The Colorado Department of Labor and Employment (CDLE) have enacted laws which temporarily require employers in certain industries to provide paid sick leave to employees with flu-like symptoms while awaiting COVID-19 testing.
 Reach out to discuss compliance with these emergency rules, as failure to comply results in a finding of failure to provide wages and comes with legal sanctions.